 The fact that you squeeze time out of your busy schedule to spend time with your partner means you value them, and they are essential for your happiness.
 Take out some time every day when you can reconnect with one another.
 If it is at the end of a busy day, find out how your partner spent the day.
 Allow your partner to share the day’s challenges and achievements as you offer a listening ear.

 Give your input only when called to do so.
-In case you notice a decision that you think is inappropriate, let your spouse know about it but do it with kindness.
+If you notice a decision that you think is inappropriate, let your spouse know about it but do it with kindness.

-As you also begin your day, just before you wake up, share your plans for the day and finish with a prayer or some shared activity, it makes the difference.
+As you begin your day, just after you wake up, share your plans for the day and finish with a prayer or some shared activity — it makes a huge difference.

 2. Frequently talk to your partner

 Silence in marriage harbors resentment since you think differently from your partner.
 But communication can resolve this problem.
-Communicate over everything – your friends, relatives, workmates, goals, children, among other things.
+Communicate over everything – your friends, relatives, workmates, goals, children, etc.

 Make every activity you do together memorable.
 If it is a walk, make it fun by walking side by side, holding hands, and whispering sweet words in your partner’s ears.
 If it is a board game, record some of the silly moves and later make fun of it- it makes a difference.